Doctoral student since Fall 2016

 MS in Materials Science & Engineering, Carnegie Mellon University, 2016

 Ben’s research focuses on understanding the properties of ion containing polymers.
-This includes analysis of segmental dynamics, conductive properties, and morphology in precise-acid coionomers, and polymerized ionic liquids.
+This includes analysis of segmental dynamics, conductive properties, and morphology in precise ion-conducting polymers and polymerized ionic liquids.
 Ben has been a member of Act 3 of the REACT Program since January 2017, which aims to design and characterize self-assembled nanomaterials for energy generation and storage.
 He is also a 2018-2019 VIEST Graduate Fellow, which is awarded individuals involved in energy science research.

 Outside of work, Ben enjoys going on walks, watching shows on Netflix, and exploring Philadelphia with friends.